openhab/openhab-docs/settings/aboutpage.md

 Technically, this information (and all the other miscellaneous settings) are stored in the local storage of the browser.
 - For me information [see here](https://github.com/openhab/openhab-webui/pull/1422)

-To test if it works play some static content that comes with openHAB in the /sounds dir using a console command.
+To test if it works play some static content that comes with openHAB in the /sounds dir using a openHAB console command.
+Use [openHABs console](/administration/console.html#using-the-console) or just run the following from the linux shell:

+> openhab-cli console

-Use [openHABs console](administration/console.html#using-the-console) to enter the following command:
+and then enter the following command:

 ```text
 openhab> audio play webaudio barking.mp3